Posts

 G1 Garbage Collector

 G1 GC was designed to replace CMS GC with low latency in mind.
 It is fit for any application, but shows all its glory with server-style applications running a multiprocessor environment with a large heap (6+ GB).
-It splits the heap into multiple regions varying in size from 1 MB to 32 MB and performs the global marking phase to determine the liveliness of objects.
-After learning which heap regions are mostly empty, it first collects garbage in those regions to free up a lot of memory.
+It splits the heap into multiple regions and performs the global marking phase to determine the liveliness of objects.
+After learning which heap regions are mostly filled with garbage, it first collects garbage in those regions to free up a lot of memory.
 This approach is called Garbage-First.

 G1 GC copies objects from one or several memory regions into a single region, which enables it to compact memory.
 The compaction is performed in parallel on multiprocessor machines, thus reducing pause times and increasing throughput.
 In addition, the developers can adjust the maximum pause time and pause time intervals.